 2.2.
 Utah Code Section 53B-16-101, Establishment of Institutional Roles and General Courses of Study

 2.4.
-Regents Policy R310, System-wide Vision and Mission Statement
+Board Policy R310, System-wide Vision and Mission Statement

 2.5.
-Regents Policy R315, Service Area Designation and Coordination Off-Campus Courses and Programs
+Board Policy R315, Service Area Designation and Coordination Off-Campus Courses and Programs

 3.1.
 “Roles”: the general category within which an institution fits as described in Utah Code §53B-16-101, Establishment of Institutional Roles and General Courses of Study.

 3.2.
 “Mission Statements”: written statements of the general purposes and functions of various institutions approved by the Board.

 3.3.
 “Teaching Load”: the institutional average teaching workload for full-time faculty at the various institutions.